FiestaHeroes/Documentation/docs/server_and_client_setup.md

 After configuring this batch file successfully, run it.
 The game will launch.
 If you have followed all the instructions correctly, you should be able to log in and start playing.

 :::tip
 All of our sets include automatic account creation.
+When creating your account, you will need to use the "r_" parameter.
+For example, if you want to create the account "admin, admin" (username and password), you will need to enter ("r_admin", "admin").

-All you need to do is enter the desired credentials and the account will be added to the database: Account > Tables > tUser.
+Simply do this on the login screen, and the account will be added to the database: Account > Tables > tUser.
 :::